Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 - Intervention by outside agencies (e.g. environmentalists)

-- Site conditions differing from perceived conditions
+- Site conditions that differ from expectations

 - Late deliverables by suppliers and subcontractors